Qiskit/documentation/README.md

 1. Start up the local preview with `./start` by following the instructions at [Preview the docs locally](#preview-the-docs-locally)
 2. In a new tab, `npm run check-pages-render`

-You can also check that API docs and translations render by using any of these arguments: `npm run check-pages-render -- --qiskit-release-notes --current-apis --historical-apis --translations`.
+You can also check that API docs and translations render by using any of these arguments: `npm run check-pages-render -- --qiskit-release-notes --current-apis --dev-apis --historical-apis --translations`.
 Warning that this is exponentially slower.

 CI will check on every PR that non-API docs correctly render.
 We also run a nightly cron job to check the API docs and translations.